 Sheriff’s deputies were scouring an eastern Goleta neighborhood Tuesday night, looking for a wanted man who they say struck a police vehicle with his vehicle before fleeing on foot.

-The man being sought — 40-year-old Anthony Torres Lopez Jr. of Santa Barbara — is wanted on a felony warrant, Zick said.
+Lopez is being sought on a felony warrant, Zick said.

 He was described as 6 feet tall with black hair and a scruffy beard.